lorinkoz/django-pgschemas/docs/routing.md

 !!!
 Note

     Notice that the `public` schema doesn't have `DOMAINS` configured.
 This is intentional.
 Attempting to add this key would result in an `ImproperlyConfigured` error.
-The public schema is in this package non-routable by design.
+The public schema is non-routable by design.

 Finally add `DomainRoutingMiddleware` to the top of the middleware stack, so that all subsequent middleware can benefit from the added tenant.